sncosmo/SNData/docs/source/getting_started/combining_datasets.rst

 data releases always have unique identifiers.
-However, in the case where the object Id's from two data releases are already unique (as is the case when combining ``csp.DR3` and ``des.SN3YR``), ``CombinedDataset`` objects are smart enough to handle object Id's as strings.
+However, in the case where the object Id's from two data releases are already unique (as is the case when combining ``csp.DR3` and ``des.SN3YR``), ``CombinedDataset`` objects are smart enough to mimic the behavior of a normal / single data release and can take object Id's as strings.
 For example:

 .. code-block:: python
    :linenos: